Official bilingualism in Canada: Language of the official text of the Constitution

 Many of the documents in Canada's Constitution do not have an official French-language version; for legal purposes only the English-language version is official and any French translations are unofficial.
 In particular, the Constitution Act, 1867 (which created Canada as a legal entity and still contains the most important provisions of governmental powers) has no official French-language version because it was enacted by the United Kingdom Parliament, which functions in the English language exclusively.
 Similarly, all other parts of the Constitution that were enacted by the United Kingdom (with the important exception of the Canada Act 1982) have no official French-language version.

 Sections 55–57 of the Constitution Act, 1982 set out a framework for changing this situation.
 Section 55 calls for French versions of all parts of the Constitution that exist only in English to be prepared as quickly as possible.
 Section 56 provided that, following adoption of the French versions, both the English-language and French-language versions would be equally authoritative.
 To avoid the situation where an inaccurately translated French version would have a weight equal to the English original, Section 55 requires that the French-language versions be approved using the same process under which actual constitutional amendments are adopted.

-Pursuant to section 55, a French Constitutional Drafting Committee produced French-language versions of all the British North America Acts in the decade following 1982.
-However, these versions were never ratified under the Constitution’s amendment procedure, and therefore have never been officially adopted.
+Pursuant to section 55, a French constitutional drafting committee produced French-language versions of all the Constitution Acts in the decade following 1982.
+However, these versions were never ratified under the Constitution's amendment procedure, and therefore have never been officially adopted.

 Section 57 states that the "English and French versions of this Act [i.e. the Constitution Act, 1982] are equally authoritative."
 The purpose of this provision is to clear up any ambiguity that might have existed about the equal status of the two versions as a result of the novel way in which this part of Canada's supreme law came into force.
 Had the Constitution Act, 1982 been enacted as most preceding amendments to Canada's constitution had been, as a statute of the British parliament, it would, like any other British statute, have been an English-only document.
 Instead, the British parliament enacted a very concise law (the Canada Act 1982), written in English only.
 The operative clauses of the Canada Act, 1982 simply state that an appendix to the act (the appendix is formally referred to as a "schedule") is to be integrated into the Canadian constitution.
 The schedule contains the complete text of the Constitution Act, 1982, in both English and French.